U.S. consumer groups say some auto insurer lockdown rebates are too small

 U.S. auto insurers will return a total of more than $7 billion in premium refunds and credits to customers through May, according to the Consumer Federation of America (CFA) and Center for Economic Justice (CEJ).
 Still, the drop in auto insurance claims spurred by reduced driving is far greater, the groups said.

-The groups created a report card for premium relief from the nation’s 15 largest insurers, giving Geico Corp., part of Buffett’s Berkshire Hathaway Inc (BRKa.N), a “D-“ and National General Insurance (NGHC.O) and “F.”
+The groups created a report card for premium relief from the nation’s 15 largest insurers, giving Geico Corp., part of Buffett’s Berkshire Hathaway Inc, a “D-“ and National General Insurance and “F.”

 Insurers’ relief to consumers ranges from 10% to 35% of two months of premiums, with the “vast majority” of insurers giving back 15%.
 Some data shows motor vehicle accidents were down 50% or more, the CFA said.